Foundation Program Sites

 13. A Framework for Involving Patient and Family Partners in Patient Safety Event Reviews - Kathryn Proudfoot, Mary MacKillop, Felicia Laing

-13. Learning Objectives: 1) Explore how meaningful patient and family partner (PFP) involvement in patient safety event reviews can transform learning, uncover root causes, and drive system-wide safety improvements.
-2) Learn how PHSA’s new framework and phased implementation approach support safe, effective, and context-sensitive inclusion of PFPs across programs—regardless of current organizational readiness.
-3) Understand how involving PFPs in Section 51*-protected reviews strengthens person-centred partnerships, supports accreditation readiness, and reflects diverse perspectives in safety culture.
+13. Learning Objectives: A. Identify how meaningful patient and family partner (PFP) involvement in patient safety event reviews can transform learning, uncover root causes, and drive system-wide safety improvements.
+B. Explain how PHSA’s new framework and phased implementation approach support safe, effective, and context-sensitive inclusion of PFPs across programs—regardless of current organizational readiness.
+C. Discuss how involving PFPs in Section 51-protected reviews strengthens person-centered partnerships, supports accreditation readiness, and reflects diverse perspectives in safety culture.

 _______________________________________________________________